browserengineering/book/book/graphics.md

 In general, scrolling is the most common user interaction with web pages.
-Real browsers have accordingly invested a *tremendous* amount of time making it fast; we'll get to some more of the ways later in the book.
+Real browsers have accordingly invested a *tremendous* amount of time making it fast; we'll get to some more of the ways they do this later in the book.
 :::

 [webrender]: